andizabrina21/Olist_Data_Warehouse/README.md

-# Data_Lakehouse_Porto
+# Olist Data Warehouse Project
-This is an end to end data lakehouse project using databricks
+This is an end to end data warehouse project using Olist E-commerce dataset.